 - Cookies & how you use this website

-- remembering the things you’ve chosen, so you don’t have to keep re-entering them whenever you visit a new page
+- remembering the things you have chosen, so you do not have to keep re-entering them whenever you visit a new page

-- remembering information you’ve given (for example, your address) so you don’t need to keep entering it
+- remembering information you have given (for example, your address) so you do not need to keep entering in

 - measuring how you use the website so we can make sure it meets your needs.

 Our cookies are not used to identify you personally.
 They are just here to make the site work better for you.
 Indeed, you can manage and/or delete these files as you wish.

 To learn more about cookies and how to manage them, visit AboutCookies.org or watch a video about cookies.